 Depending on the brand, tea bag paper envelopes tend to include a very thin coating of plastic to help keep moisture out.
 You can see the curling edges here where it’s torn.
 The plastic is so thin that it can be recycled with normal paper, but this is another area to consider if you are trying to avoid plastic for health or environmental reasons.
 Some brands like Lipton do have a tri-fold paper-only envelope.
 The box doesn’t usually say what the envelope is made of and the websites don’t always either.

-If you use a tea capsule, K-Cup®, pack, pod, or disc TerraCycle has a recycling program for these capsules that you mail in.
+If you use a tea capsule, K-Cup®, pack, pod, or disc TerraCycle has a recycling program for tea and coffee capsules that you mail in.
 For lighter carrying to and from the car and shipping store, I recommend you let these dry out first.

 Make sure to read the box to determine how the tea is bagged.
 The tea bag here from Trader Joe’s is nylon.
 If removing plastic from your life is important to you this is an area to pay attention to.
 The bag is not recyclable in the plastic bag centers, it will need to go in the trash.
 You can empty the tea leaves into the compost.

 Austin Resource Recovery lists tea bags as compostable.
-Yes, sometimes there are tiny staples holding the paper tag to the string.
-If you want to remove them that would be great; however it is not a requirement nor does it seem to cause a contamination concern.
+Compostable tea bags are the paper-based tea bags, not nylon tea bags.
+Yes, sometimes there are tiny staples holding the paper tag to the tea bag string.
+If you want to remove the staples that would be great; however it is not a requirement nor does it seem to cause a contamination concern.

 – Uncle Iroh in Avatar: The Last Airbender loves jasmine tea.